Small Satellite Launch Vehicle: Commercialisation

 In June 2025, Hindustan Aeronautics Limited was awarded the full contract to manufacture, market, and launch the SSLV rocket, following a TOT agreement with ISRO.HAL was selected from a list of nine bidders and were the highest techno-commercial bid, valued at ₹5.1 billion ($59 million) .The TOT-agreement is expected to take two years to finalise.
 ISRO is planning to Award a contract to HAL in partnership with L&T for the supply of an initial batch of Five SSLV rockets for ISRO launches.
+On 10 September 2025, ISRO and HAL signed an agreement of technology transfer agreement to produce two SSLV rockets in 2 years.